 Yeah, okay.
-And send a thank you video to everyone who has referred your patient in the last three months and check in to see how they're doing.

-Absolutely.
-So, this is just an opportunity to acknowledge that people are having a very difficult time at the moment.
-And if you're not doing any kind of thank you whatsoever, and you've time, if you have cancellations at the moment, then this is a really nice use of time.
+And send a thank you video to everyone who has referred your patient in the last three months and check in to see how they're doing salutely.
+So this is just an opportunity to acknowledge that people are having a very difficult time at the moment.
+And if you're not doing any kind of Thank you whatsoever, and you've time, if you have cancellations at the moment, then this is a really nice use of time.
 Again, if you're not confident on video, we've got that point earlier that we covered, which was just to send a thank you text or something else.
 But it's a nice reason to touch base with people and see how they're doing.

-And your final slide, I think, reach out to local business owners likely to be affected by lockdown.
+And your final slide, I think reach out to local business owners likely to be affected by lockdown.
 Would they like a free posture workshop for their staff?

 Absolutely.
 So really thinking about where are the opportunities just now.
-And there are plenty of businesses that are going to be having their staff working long term from home and will be looking at ways to be able to be supporting their staff from the point of view of health and wellness.
-So, it's an opportunity there, if you've done those Facebook Lives, you could perhaps package that and it's something you don't even have to put much effort into.
-But certainly, getting on Zoom with people and enabling them to go through best practices for ergonomics, again, it's it's a way of supporting local, a really easy thing to promote on your social media, that you're not just asking for locals to support you but you're supporting local as well.
+And there are plenty of businesses that are going to be having their staff working long term from home.
+And we'll be looking at ways to be able to be supporting their staff from the point of view of health and wellness.
+So it's an opportunity there, if you've done those Facebook Lives, you could perhaps package that.
+And it's something you don't even have to put much effort into.
+But certainly getting on zoom with people and enabling them to go through best practices for economics.
+Again, it's a way of supporting local, a really easy thing to promote on your social media, that you're not just asking for locals to support you.
+But you're supporting local as well.
 And we're offering these free workshops.
 If you're a small business owner, and you've got people that are working from home, let us help you.

-Yeah.
-Nicola, we were worried that 27 slides was going to take us way over our time, we're almost bang up to the deadline and we've just got through 27 slides.
+Yeah, initially, we were worried that 27 slides was going to take us way over our time, we're almost bang up to the deadline.
+And we've just got through 27 slides.
 There is one here that talks about getting a copy of 27 ways to boost your practice during lockdown.
-And I presume that people simply go to that web address and they can fill in a form?

-Absolutely.
-So, if you go along to boostyour practice.co.uk/apm and you can get all of those 27 ways in a simple three-page PDF.
+And I presume that people simply go to that email at that web address, and they can fill in a form salutely.
+So if you go along to boost your practice dot code at UK forward slash APM.
+And you can get all of those 27 ways in a simple three page PDF.